rajaman2k/Personal-Projects/README.md

 - **Employee Form:** Users can enter employee details such as Employee ID, Name, Date of Birth, Gender, Pincode, and Area information.
 - **PIN Code Lookup:** Fetches area, district, and state details based on the entered PIN code.
 - **Form Validation:** Ensures required fields (Name, Date of Birth, Gender, Pincode) are properly filled before submission.
+- **Optional Fields:** Users have the option to add additional fields such as Mobile, Email, Feedback, Designation, and Date of Joining if needed.
 - **User-Friendly UI:** Responsive design with an intuitive layout.
 - **Validation:** Ensures proper data entry and prevents invalid inputs.